aNerdInTheHand/lockdownbaby/index.md

 You might not feel like you've enjoyed any of it.
 Look back at some nice photos and videos.
 I guarantee\** there are happy memories in there.

+### Stop caring

+Maybe don't do this _too_ often, but if baby is asleep or being looked after by your partner, just forget you're a parent for a while.

+---

 **\*NOT PROFESSIONAL ADVICE!**

 _\**not actually guaranteed_